 It's important to understand that when describing an event in writing, first identify the actor and then tell what the actor did.
 Remember, the actor is the "doer," not the person or object being acted upon or otherwise having something done to them.
 For instance, take a look at the event statement below:

-To get a good idea of what the sequence of events looks like, review the example below that was prepared for an actual fatality investigation conducted by an OSHA accident investigator a few years ago.
+To get a good idea of what the sequence of events looks like, review the example below that was on an actual fatality investigation conducted by an OSHA accident investigator.

 It's important that the sequence of events clearly describe what occurred so that someone who is unfamiliar with an accident is able to "see it happen" as they read the narrative.